-In accordance with certain software license terms, Emerson Automation Solutions (Emerson) provides the following software package installations.
+In accordance with certain software license terms, Emerson Automation Solutions provides the following software package installations.
 This code is provided on an as-is basis, and Emerson makes no representations or warranties for the use of this code independent of any Emerson-provided software or services.
 Refer to the licenses and copyright notices files for each package for specific license terms that apply to each software bundle associated with this product release.
-For further details contact Emerson technical support at www.emerson.com/en-us/support.